Dzaleka-Connect/dos/src/content/docs/photo-archive.md

 ---
-title: Photo Archive
+title: Photo Archive Guide
-description: Guide to exploring the Dzaleka community photo archive
+description: Learn how to use and contribute to the photo archive
+section: guides
 ---

 ## Exploring the Archive